cdhogan/DFT-basics/0_Si_bulk/5_DOS/README.md

       <img src="Ref/intdos_equation.png" height="80"/>

-      What values do the DOS and the integrated DOS have at the Fermi level?
+      Question: What values do the DOS and the integrated DOS have at the Fermi level?
 Why?

-      Understand the difference between Emax=20.0 and the value of the highest eigenvalue, and the effect of the choice of nbnd.
+      Understand the difference between `Emax=20.0` and the value of the highest eigenvalue, and the effect of the choice of `nbnd`.

       Note: the NSCF run recalculates the Fermi level.